Komodo/komodo-website/src/pages/blog/2014-05/scc-annotate-macro.html.md

-This macro works for Git and Subversion (I'm lazy and haven't added support for other VCS - pull requests are welcome), which will run a scc annotate operation (using Komodo's [Run Command][] service), parse the output and place this information in the left editor margin.
+This macro works for Git and Subversion (I'm lazy and haven't added support for other VCS - pull requests are welcome), which will run a scc annotate operation using Komodo's [Run Command][] service, parse the annotate output and place this information in the left [editor margin].

-You can find out more about the editor margins by visiting the [Scintilla margin][] documentation.

-Note that you can also click on the annotate margin to launch the Komodo SCC History dialog for that file.
+Clicking on the annotate margin will launch the Komodo SCC History dialog for that file.

 ## Screenshot

+Note that the margin uses different colors to represent different commits, but it doesn't guarantee that two adjacant commits do not share the same color.

 <img src="/images/blog/2014-05/scc_annotate.png" style="vertical-align: middle">